how often should you blog.

 • Vary your post types to keep your readers engaged: try video posts, ones with lots of images, listicles, and more.
 Some types of blog posts are much faster and easier to create than others.

-• Make sure your blog topic or style has enough content for you to write about and keep your readers coming back.
-If not, consider changing to a less frequent schedule, or broadening your blog niche.
+• Make sure your blog topic or style has enough content for you to write about and keep your readers coming back with this blog frequency.
+If not, consider changing to a less frequent schedule or broadening your blog niche.

 Is blogging daily not for you?
-Let’s take a look at the pros and cons of publishing less frequently.
+Let’s take a look at the pros and cons of publishing less often.

 Back to the top